akahobby/All-in-One-Network-Optimizer/README.md

 - Always create a restore point before making major changes.
 - Some optimizations may require a reboot.
 - The script logs changes so you can review what was applied.
+- After applying tweaks, you can test your results with the [Waveform Bufferbloat Test](https://www.waveform.com/tools/bufferbloat).

 ---